Colonial Nigeria: Economics and finance

 The British treasury initially supported the landlocked Northern Nigeria Protectorate with grants, totalling £250,000 or more each year.
 Its revenue quickly increased, from £4,424 in 1901 to £274,989 in 1910.
 The Southern Protectorate financed itself from the outset, with revenue increasing from £361,815 to £1,933,235 over the same period.

 After establishing political control of the country, the British implemented a system of taxation in order to force the indigenous Africans to shift from subsistence farming to wage labour.
 Sometimes forced labour was used directly for public works projects.
-These policies met with ongoing resistance.
+These policies were met with resistance.

 Much of the colony's budget went to payments of its military, the Royal West African Frontier Force (RWAFF).
 In 1936, of £6,259,547 income for the Nigerian state, £1,156,000 went back to England as home pay for British officials in the Nigerian civil service.

 Oil exploration began in 1906 under John Simon Bergheim's Nigeria Bitumen Corporation, to which the Colonial Office granted exclusive rights.
 In 1907, the corporation received a loan of £25,000, repayable upon discovery of oil.
 Other firms applying for licenses were rejected.
 In November 1908, Bergheim reported striking oil; in September 1909, he reported extracting 2,000 barrels per day.
 However, development of the Nigerian oilfields slowed when Bergheim died in a car crash in September 1912.
 Lugard, replacing Egerton as Governor, aborted the project in May 1913.
 The British turned to Persia for oil.

 European traders in Nigeria initially made widespread use of the cowrie, which was already valued locally.
 The influx of cowrie led to inflation.

 In April 1927, the British colonial government in Nigeria took measures to enforce the Native Revenue (Amendment) Ordinance.
 Direct taxation on men was introduced in 1928 without major incidents.
-However, in October 1929 in Oloko a census related to taxation was conducted, and the women in the area suspected that this was a prelude to the extension of direct taxation, which had been imposed on the men the previous year.
-This led to protests known as Women's War.
+However, in October 1929 in Oloko, a census related to taxation was conducted, and the women in the area suspected that this was a prelude to the extension of direct taxation, which had been imposed on the men the previous year.
+This led to protests known as the Women's War.